EMILY GIELNIK

 As an elite athlete, having a resilient, ‘no half jobs’ mentality is only natural.
 “I feel like I can almost handle anything,” she explains.
 Gielnik is, unfortunately, too familiar with facing career setbacks, especially leading up to major tournaments.
 “I’ve had my fair share of setbacks — four calf tears, almost back to back,” she recalls.
 “Everyone always looks at me, like, how are you going to get through this again?
 And my response always is, I can’t wait to get back out there.”

 Her setbacks have reminded her of just how much she appreciates the national team.
 Described as both emotionally and physically draining, she emphasised the need to work twice as hard, training more than those who are already fit to play.
-This dedication stems from her understanding that every moment on the field is precious and not guaranteed.

 Gielnik has traveled to and from the other side of the world at least fifty to sixty times throughout her career, whether it’s for club or country.
 “It’s not an easy process,” she described.
 “But what I have learned is that I am resilient as hell.”
-These constant travels, coupled with the physical and mental toll of professional sports, have only strengthened her commitment to her career, and the person she is outside of the sport.

-THE NATIONAL TEAM
+NATIONAL TEAM AND FUTURE GOALS

 Looking ahead at the future, Gielnik knew that being a national team player and wearing the green and gold was a long-term goal for her.
 To be taken seriously and, most importantly, to put women's football on the map, Gielnik, along with her national team teammates, started migrating abroad.